FrosSky/Chevstrap/README.md

 #### Q: Can I get banned for using Chevstrap?

 A: No, it shouldn't.
-Chevstrap doesn't interact with the Roblox client
+Chevstrap doesn't interact with the Roblox client and does not modify roblox client

 #### Q: Can you add Discord Rich Presence?